-The risk analysis process is an important part of Australia's biosecurity policy development.
+The risk analysis process is an important part of Australia's biosecurity policies.
 It enables the Australian Government to formally consider the level of biosecurity risk that may be associated with proposals to import goods into Australia.
 If the biosecurity risks do not achieve the appropriate level of protection (ALOP) for Australia, risk management measures are proposed to reduce the risks to an acceptable level.
-If the risks cannot be reduced to an acceptable level, the goods will not be imported into Australia until suitable measures are identified or developed.
+If the risks cannot be reduced to an acceptable level, the goods will not be imported into Australia until suitable measures are identified.

-Successive Australian Governments have maintained a stringent, but not a zero risk, approach to the management of biosecurity risks.
+Successive Australian governments have maintained a stringent, but not a zero risk, approach to the management of biosecurity risks.
 This approach is expressed in terms of the ALOP for Australia, which is defined in the Biosecurity Act 2015 as providing a high level of protection aimed at reducing risk to a very low level, but not to zero.
-Australia's approach is consistent with the SPS Agreement, which acknowledges that there is some level of risk associated with international movement of goods.

-Australia's risk analyses are undertaken by the Australian Government Department of Agriculture and Water Resources using technical and scientific experts in relevant fields and involve consultation with stakeholders at various stages during the process.
+Australia's risk analyses are undertaken by the Australian Government Department of Agriculture and Water Resources using technical and scientific experts in relevant fields.
+These analyses also involve consultation with stakeholders at various stages during the process.